Zipcoder/reveal-slides.tcus/md/inheritance-abstract-classes.md

 -
 ### Deciding on Declaring a class Abstract
-* Should be created when subclasses must be coupled to common construction of an entity which should never be instantiated.
+* Should be created when several classes must be coupled to common construction of an entity whose definition is deferred.
-  * Should be created when subclasses must be coupled to common behavior, we create an interface.
+  * When a class must be coupled to a behavior, we typically use an _interface_.
-* Should be created when an entity should be instantiable, but contains data-members which should be used by subclasses.
+* Should be created when an entity should not be instantiable, but contains data-members which should be used by subclasses.
+* `Pet`, `Animal`, `Mammal`, are examples of potential _abstract_ classes.